HUMSI — Human Security Initiative

 A 20-year-old Venezuelan single mother seeking asylum was detained by U.S. Customs and Border Protection agents on Wednesday while en route to work at Backyard Farms greenhouses in Madison.
 This was the second immigration enforcement operation at the facility in recent weeks.
 The detainee has filed a habeas corpus petition challenging the legality of her detention, claiming she fled political violence in Venezuela and has been awaiting an asylum decision.

-Columbia student detained by ICE agents in New York
+Columbia student detained by ICE agents using false pretenses, files habeas corpus petition

 Feb 27, 2026New York, New York

-Ellie Aghayeva, a senior at Columbia University, was detained by Department of Homeland Security agents at a university residential building on Thursday morning.
-University officials alleged agents used false pretenses and entered without a warrant, claiming to search for a missing child.
+Ellie Aghayeva, a senior neuroscience researcher at Columbia University, was detained by Department of Homeland Security agents at a university residential building on February 26, 2026.
+Agents entered without a warrant, falsely claiming to search for a missing child.
 DHS stated Aghayeva is undocumented with a terminated student visa from 2016.
 She was released after approximately nine hours and filed a habeas corpus petition in federal court.
-An ICE arrest at a Maryland home prompted student protests in the city.
-The incident sparked community response from students who demonstrated against the enforcement action.
+The incident prompted student protests against the enforcement action.

 ICE detains 2 people in Lawrence; KU students protest